Fooblitzky/DCS_keycaps/README.md

 ### Updates: ###
 #### August 19th, 2021: ####
-**Download again!** Made all keycaps more accurate.
+**Download again!** Made ALL keycaps more accurate.
 Added more keycaps with legends.

 #### July 28th, 2021: ####
-Fixed all STEP and OBJ Gorton Modified files with the wrong geometry. (sorry about that) Added many more keycaps and R1 Re-legendables.
+Fixed all STEP and OBJ Gorton Modified files uploaded with the wrong geometry. (sorry about that) Added many more keycaps and R1 Re-legendables.

 ### Row Profiles: